Elendev/ElendevWidgetBundle/README.md

     	scan_services:        true # false : don't check annotations on services
     	scan_widget_directory:  true # false : don't scan Widget directory
     	widget_directory:     'Widget' # name of the widget directory at bundle's root
+		hinclude:
+			behavior: default_disabled 	# Behavior with hinclude
+										# default_disabled : when 'hinclude' is not set in twig's widgets method second parameter, disable hinclude by default
+										# default_enabled  : when 'hinclude' is not set in twig's widgets method second parameter, enable hinclude by default
+										# force_disabled   : disable hinclude for every widgets
+										# force_enabled    : enable hinclude for every widgets
 Register a new widget
 ---------------------
 A widget is a service method returning simple HTML code.